bhisaac/5eFP/5eFP-SRD.md

 > **TV-PG**
 >
 > This program contains material that parents may find unsuitable for younger children.
 > Programs may contain some material that parents or guardians may find inappropriate for younger children.
-Programs assigned a TV-PG > rating may include infrequent coarse language, some sexual content, some suggestive dialogue, or moderate violence.
+Programs assigned a TV-PG-rating may include infrequent coarse language, some sexual content, some suggestive dialogue, or moderate violence.
 >
 > **TV-14**
 >